kubedb/docs/docs/guides/postgres/backup/kubestash/overview/index.md

 8. Then, it creates a `CronJob` for each session with the schedule specified in `BackupConfiguration` to trigger backup periodically.

 9. KubeStash operator triggers an instant backup as soon as the `BackupConfiguration` is ready.
-After that, backups are triggered by the `CronJob` according to the specified schedule.
+Backups are otherwise triggered by the `CronJob` based on the specified schedule.

 10. KubeStash operator watches for `BackupSession` custom resources.